aleshaleksey/fansys23/08-spell-list.md

 **Description**: This spell has one of the following effects:
 - Cleanse the area of the effect of one curse.
 If the curse is a higher level than your casting, it get to make an Int save, with a bonus equal to the difference in spell level.
-- Remove the aftereffects of legendary magic.
+- Remove the after-effects of legendary magic.
 The magic gets to roll an Int save against the cleansing with a bonus equal to the difference in the spell level.
 - Cure one disease or poison affecting the land.
 - Double the productivity of the land for the next harvest.
 Doubling zero is still zero.